commoncrawl/webarchive-indexing/README.md

 runsample.sh
 ```

-The actual job, defined in  `samplecdxjob.py` determines *split points* for the cluster for an arbitrary number of splits.
+The actual job, defined in [samplecdxjob.py](./samplecdxjob.py) determines *split points* for the cluster for an arbitrary number of splits.
 The final job will sort all the lines from all the CDX files into N parts (determined by number of reducers), however, in order to do so, it is necessary to determine a rough distribution of the url space.

 **Input:** A path to per-WARC CDX files (created in step 1)

-**Output:** A file containing split points to split CDX space into N shards (in hadoop SequenceFile format) to
+**Output:** A file containing split points to split CDX space into N shards (in Hadoop SequenceFile format) to

 *Note: This step is generally only necessary the first time a cluster is created.
 If a subsequent cluster with similar distribution is created, it is possible to reuse an existing split file.
 Additionally, it will be possible to create a more accurate split file directly from an existing cluster (TODO)*

-To create the split file, all the CDX files are sampled using [a reservoir sampling technique](http://had00b.blogspot.com/2013/07/random-subset-in-mapreduce.html) (This technique may need some refinement but only an *approximate* distribution is needed).
+To create the split file, all the CDX files are sampled using [a reservoir sampling technique](https://had00b.blogspot.com/2013/07/random-subset-in-mapreduce.html) (This technique may need some refinement but only an *approximate* distribution is needed).

 The output of this job will be a single file with N-1 split points (for N parts/shards/reducers).